davidmytton/home/content/sustainable-computing.md

   regions**](https://cloud.google.com/sustainability/region-carbon).
 Google is
   the leader in sustainable cloud computing.
-They have done the most work and made the most progress at reaching carbon neutrality, then 100% renewables matching, and have a goal to hit 24/7 renewables by 2030.
+They have done the most work and made the most progress at reaching carbon neutrality, then 100% renewables matching, and have a goal to hit 24/7 carbon free by 2030.
 They are less transparent on water consumption, but do publish data on their carbon free energy percentage for each GCP region.
 - **[SPECPower database](https://www.spec.org/power_ssj2008/results/)**.
 The